tsui66/creem-sdk/docs/models/components/subscription.md

 # Subscription

-The subscription associated with the transaction.
+The subscription associated with the checkout session.

 ## Example Usage